damien-bayes/bth-payment-terminal_pos/README.md

-# Integrated Payment Terminal System based on CEF (Chromium Embedded Framework)
+# Integrated Payment Terminal System
+This project is based on CEF (Chromium Embedded Framework)